How to help

 For individuals who would like to contribute, but find themselves unable to do so, a bequest is a way of making that contribution.Some information you may need.The Australian Flora Foundation is an excellent, non government channel for directing financial gifts into research into Australian plants.

 New members are welcome.
 Membership of the Foundation is open to anyone who supports its objectives.
 Members help with the work of the Foundation and pay an annual membership subscription, currently $30, which supports the operation of the Foundation such as the cost of producing and distributing newsletters.
 The most tangible fruit of membership it the twice a year newsletter.
 Councillors are elected by the members from the membership.
 Councillors not only give their time freely, but also cover their own expenses to attend meetings and carry on the business.
 Other members help with publicity or special skills when needed.
 Many members make donations to the Research Fund.
-Membership form.
+Membership and donation form_27_09_21

 Some information you may need